Haidai-Tech/HaidaiTech.Notificator/Readme.md

 ## Release Versions

-- **2.1.0:** Added Method Extension to inject NotificationContext to DI
+- **3.0.0:** The `NotificationContextMessage` class now uses a factory method `Create()` instead of a public constructor.
+This is a breaking change that alters the instantiation pattern of the class.

 ## Release Notes

+### Version 3.0.0

+- Changed the instantiation of `NotificationContextMessage` to use a factory method `Create()` rather than the traditional `new()`.
+This breaking change provides better control over how instances of the class are created and managed.

 ### Version 2.1.0

 This release introduces an extension method that injects NotificationContext into the dependency injection container.
-Now you can do two things:
+Now you can do:

 ```csharp
 // ASP.NET Core